NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 Using last known positions from ground radar and other sources, planners are able to reconstruct an aircraft path and study it's position relative to the ground from any view point including that of the pilot.
 {{% /panel %}}

-{{% panel title="Geoscience Australia's World Wind Viewer" link="http://www.ga.gov.au/data-pubs/interactive-3d-models/world-wind-3d-data-viewer" imgUrl="/img/java/geoscience_australia_250.jpg" %}}
+{{% panel title="Geoscience Australia's WorldWind Viewer" link="http://www.ga.gov.au/data-pubs/interactive-3d-models/world-wind-3d-data-viewer" imgUrl="/img/java/geoscience_australia_250.jpg" %}}
-Geoscience Australia's World Wind Viewer is an application that displays Australia's continental data sets.
+Geoscience Australia's WorldWind Viewer is an application that displays Australia's continental data sets.
 The viewer allows you to compare national data sets such as the radioelements, the gravity and magnetic anomalies, and other mapping layers, and show the data draped over the Australian terrain in three dimensions.

 The viewer currently displays the following Geoscience Australia data layers: Radiometric Map of Australia, Gravity Anomaly Map of the Australian Region, Magnetic Anomaly Map of Australia
 {{% /panel %}}

 {{% panel title="WorldWind Geo" link="http://code.google.com/p/worldwindrcp/" imgUrl="/img/java/wwgeo_01_250.jpg" %}}
-World Wind Geo is an experimental geo browser built on top of two of the best open source technologies: the World Wind Java SDK and Eclipse.
+WorldWind Geo is an experimental geo browser built on top of two of the best open source technologies: the WorldWind Java SDK and Eclipse.

 The new version of our 3D globe is closing the gap between GIS & SIS (Scientific Information Systems) by incorporating low/med/hi resolution GIS datasets from multiple sources: NASA, MS Virtual Earth, and others plus the great java NetCDF library for plotting/subsetting capabilities of scientific data.